 When we do this we find that Malkuth of Assiah aligns with Tiphareth of Atziluth. fig 5

 If we travel the tree in the conventional way, climbing vertically, the tree is always in its traditional arrangement with Kether at the top.
 However, if instead of following the circumference of the wheel of the four worlds, we travel across its diameter, we arrive on the far side of the wheel to find the tree appears to be upside down with Kether at the bottom.

-This is what some would call the Qlippothic or dark Tree.
+This is what some would call the Qlippothic, Nightside or Dark Tree.
 However, it only appears to be Qlippothic if we fail to adjust our perspective to the new environment.
 Meaning, it is we who are inverted, not the tree, and it is we who need to adjust and realign to the new conditions.

 Typhonian Teratomas Mishlen Linden